Dance World Cup – 2025 Rules – Updated September 2024

 SnSZ Senior Solo Jazz 1 2 MIN 18 – 25 years

-SnSZm Senior Solo Jazz (boys) 1 2 MIN 18 – 25 years
+SnSZm Senior Solo Jazz (Boys) 1 2 MIN 18 – 25 years

-SnSEm Senior Solo Contemporary (boys) 1 2 MIN 18 – 25 years
+SnSW Senior Solo Showstopper 1 2 MIN 18 – 25 years

 SnSA Senior Solo Acro 1 2 MIN 18 – 25 years